SaaS Development From Scratch: Steps and Tips

 The next, also inevitable stage of building SaaS products, is conducting thorough competitor research.

 The analysis of your competitors includes evaluating the following features:

 - Pricing strategy

 As well, pay attention to the feedback customers leave your rivals.
-It will help you to understand what your target audience likes and dislikes, and what they expect to receive from the service.
+It will help you better understand what your target audience likes and dislikes, and what they expect to receive from your service.

-It is worth paying special attention to the leaders of the market (e.g. Shopify for e-Commerce solutions, Salesforce for CRM, Jira or Trello for project management platforms, etc.).
+It is worth paying special attention to the leaders of the market (for example, Shopify for e-Commerce solutions, Salesforce for CRM, Jira or Trello for project management platforms, and so on).
 Learn what makes them successful and figure out how you can use their experience in your project.

 The first method is to give your customer access to all the features of the software for free.
 Using this model a vendor makes money with the help of ads.
-You sell "space" on your page (in your app) to show ads videos, posters, etc.
+You sell "space" on your page (in your app) to show ads videos, posters, and similar.